fagbenjaenoch/fagbenjaenoch/README.md

 - 🌍 I'm based in Lagos, Nigeria
 - ✉️ You can contact me at [fagbenjaenoch73@gmail.com](mailto:fagbenjaenoch73@gmail.com)
-- 🧠 I'm learning how to build scalable and maintainble applications using modern architecture patterns and deep understanding of the tools themselves.
+- 🧠 I'm building the technologies I use from scratch.

 ### Tools and Technologies